thrackle-io/rules-engine/docs/contributorGuides/README.md

 ## Commits

-Always make sure your commits are descriptive.
+Always make sure your commits messages are informative and describe the changes within the commit at a high level.
 In order to ensure that commits have a chronological sensibility, it may make sense to squash many commits together.
-In the case of potential merge conflicts, the preferred methodology to resolve said conflicts is to rebase against the longer branch and make corrections along the way.
-A cherry-pick may also be of use here.
+In the case of potential merge conflicts, the preferred methodology to resolve said conflicts is to rebase against the trunk and make corrections along the way.

 ## Relevant Documentation